petertorelli/motion-nnet/README.md

 The server opens a socket and listens.
 The client sends it an MP4 full- pathname.
 The file must start with `%v`, the event number, followed by a hyphen.
 The server then scans all of the JPG files that start with the prefix up to the hyphen.
-If it finds an object with 70% confidence, it moves the mp4 file to a new directory.
+If it finds an object with 50% confidence, it moves the mp4 file to a new directory, along with the first image that triggered the detection (for thumbnailing).

 Since images are recorded faster than they can be processed, we don't want to block motion, so the client does not wait for a response.

+If the client passes a `.jpg`, the sever will just return all objects found to STDOUT and not move anything.
+It's a quick-check utility.

 # Example